Painting

 Final Year

-Equipped with practical skills, conceptual understanding, and with the support of a personal tutor, you prepare for your degree assessment and presentation.
-Seminars, group critiques, gallery visits, workshops, demonstrations, lectures and visiting artists contribute to learning.
+Final Year students prepare for their degree assessment and presentation equipped with practical skills, conceptual understanding and supported by a personal tutor from departmental staff.
+Seminars, group critiques, gallery visits, workshops, demonstrations, lectures and visiting artists contribute to the programme.

 How will I be assessed?